Who was Richard III and how did he end up in Leicester?

 - King Richard III chose central Leicester as the place to gather his troops before the imminent battle with Henry Tudor in August 1485.

-- For more information, David Baldwin’s ‘Richard III – The Leicester Connection’ is available from the Cathedral Shop and Christian Resources Leicester or visit Richard III and Leicester on the City Council website.
+- For more information, David Baldwin’s ‘Richard III – The Leicester Connection’ is available from Christian Resources Leicester or visit Richard III and Leicester on the City Council website.